SbRhubarbPie/PieBoard/Journal.md

 Only partialy through the first routing but will 100% have to redo it at least a couple times

   **Total time spent today: 12hr**

+# May 25, 2025
+  I finished routing all of the adressable LEDs, then had to start rerouting all of them over again because I used the wrong footprint, which cost me a lot of time.
+I also researched data resistors for the LED strand which is very interesting and looked into usb c options.

+  **Total time spent today: 7hr**